Remember plotting road trip before Google Maps? It wasn’t easy.

 While the answers to some of these questions may be intuitive, data speaks volumes.
 Conducting audits of your competitors and your existing digital assets will help you determine which networks and strategies will help you achieve your business objectives.

-Knowledge is power, and conducting thorough digital audits is key to figuring out how to get ahead in digital marketing.
+Knowledge is power, and conducting thorough digital audits is key to figuring out how to get ahead.

 Audits that you should run include, but are not limited to: